FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 # Your PHP Toolbox

-PHP is also a champ when it comes to formatting text for us.
+PHP is also a champ when it comes to formatting text.

 You can convert a string of text to all lower case letters: